OHNOalan/UserInterface/a2/readme.md

 Notes:
 1. Using ImageIO.read(File) to check if a file is an image, if it doesn't throw exceptions, then we treat file as a valid image.
 2. Changing from Tile mode to Cascade mode, it recovers the position/scale/rotate properties.
+3. File adding in tile mode will locate in origin(top-left cornor) after switching to cascade mode.

 Images: <br>
 Add Image Icon: <a href="https://www.flaticon.com/free-icons/add-photo" title="add photo icons">Add photo icons created by SeyfDesigner - Flaticon</a> <br>